PKua007/rampack/doc/input-file.md

 General anisotropic scaler preserving angles between box walls, perturbing it in a linear manner.
 More precisely, it operates only on the heights of box vectors.
-If current step size is equal *current_step*, a random number *Delta_h* is sampled uniformly from [-*current_step*, *current_step*] interval and the length of the given box height is changed by *Delta_h*.
+If current step size is equal *current_step*, a random number *Delta_h* is sampled uniformly from [-*current_step*, *current_step*] interval and the given box height is changed by *Delta_h*.

 Arguments:

 * ***spec***

-  A String which specifies which box height are perturbed and if the perturbations are independent or not.
-Independent heights are perturbed using independent *Delta_h* random numbers, while dependent height using the same one.
+  A String which specifies which box heights are perturbed and if the perturbations are independent or not.
+Independent heights are perturbed using independent *Delta_h* random numbers, while dependent heights using the same one.
 There are 5 predefined values of `spec`:

   * `spec = "isotropic"` - all heights are dependent and scaled at one (a cubic box remains cubic)
   * `spec = "anisotropic x"`, `"anisotropic y"`, `"anisotropic z"` - one direction is scaled independently of the two